jmwerner/TXT2PYNB/README.md

 # TXT2PYNB

 TXT2PYNB is a Sublime Text 2 package that takes a Python (or Julia) file with inline block-commented markdown blocks and turns it into an [iPython](http://ipython.org/notebook.html) (or [iJulia](https://github.com/JuliaLang/IJulia.jl)) notebook (`.ipynb`).
 Please view the "Tags" section below or the `Examples` folder for examples of scripts.
-The package will output a notebook of the same name as the script in the same directory where the script lives. (e.g. `my_script.py` will output `my_script.ipynb` in the same directory)
+The package will output a notebook of the same name as the script in the same directory where the script is saved. (e.g. `my_script.py` will output `my_script.ipynb` in the same directory)

 ### Download